Shell Scripting and Automation Basics

 When to Stop Scripting and Use a Real Tool

 You are managing multiple hosts.
 A Bash script that SSHs into a dozen servers in a loop is brittle.
 Connection failures, partial runs, and inconsistent state are hard to handle.
 Configuration management tools like Ansible were designed for exactly this problem.
-Ansible is agentless (it uses SSH, just like your script), but it adds idempotence, inventory management, and error handling that would take hundreds of lines of Bash to replicate.
+Ansible is agentless: it connects to managed nodes over SSH without requiring a persistent daemon or agent on each server.
+It adds idempotence (the property that running a command multiple times produces the same result as running it once, with no unintended side effects), inventory management, and error handling that would take hundreds of lines of Bash to replicate.

 You are parsing structured data.
 Bash can manipulate strings, but parsing JSON, YAML, or XML in Bash is painful and error-prone.
-Python, with libraries like json, pyyaml, and requests, handles structured data naturally.
-If your script has more than one or two calls to jq or awk, consider rewriting it in Python.
+Python, with libraries like json, pyyaml, and requests, handles structured data naturally and provides real data structures and exception-based error handling that make complex transformations readable and safe in ways Bash cannot match. jq (a command-line JSON processor) is also worth knowing for one-off JSON queries in pipelines without leaving the shell entirely.
+If your script has more than a couple of calls to jq or awk for structured data, consider whether the task belongs in Python instead.

 You need testability.
 Writing automated tests for Bash scripts is possible but awkward.
-Python, Go, and other languages have mature testing frameworks that make it straightforward to verify behavior and catch regressions.
+Python’s pytest is a mature framework that makes it straightforward to verify behavior and catch regressions.

 The practical rule is this: start with Bash for simple, single-machine automation.
 When the task outgrows Bash’s strengths, move to the right tool for the job.
 That might be Ansible for multi-host configuration, Python for data processing, or Terraform for infrastructure provisioning.
-The scripting fundamentals you have learned in this chapter (variables, conditionals, loops, functions, exit codes) transfer directly to those tools, because they all build on the same Unix concepts.
+The scripting fundamentals covered in this lecture transfer directly to those tools, because they all build on the same Unix concepts.